uma-pi1/desq/README.md

-# DesqSeq and DesqCand: Scalable Frequent Sequence Mining With Flexible Subsequence Constraints
+# D-SEQ and D-CAND: Scalable Frequent Sequence Mining With Flexible Subsequence Constraints

-This is an implementation of the algorithms `DesqSeq` and `DesqCand`, two distributed scalable algorithms for frequent sequence mining under flexible subsequence constraints.
+This is an implementation of the algorithms `D-SEQ` and `D-CAND`, two distributed scalable algorithms for frequent sequence mining under flexible subsequence constraints.
 Here, we give a quick overview over the most relevant parts of the code and how one can run experiments.